-The process is applicable to complex geometry, within the galvanic technology limits: point effect, galvanic screening, etc.
+The process is also applicable to complex geometries, with the limits imposed by galvanic technology: tip effect, galvanic shielding etc.

-Once the coating is done, the parts are clear varnished to prevent oxidation.
+Note that the coating is not aesthetic; the parts coated with copper only are painted with transparent to prevent oxidation.